 1. Upon rezoning, an owner of a property within the Main Street District may apply for a temporary hardship exemption to the Zoning Board of Appeals for temporary relief.
-The Zoning of the Main Street District Ordinance in any combination of 3- or 6-month increments, however, such relief shall not exceed 12 months total.
-Upon approval by the Zoning Board of Appeals, any relief shall commence retroactively from the date the appeal was initially filed.
+The Zoning Board of Appeals may grant temporary relief in accordance with Article IX from specific sections of the Main Street District Ordinance in any combination of 3- or 6-month increments, however, such relief shall not exceed 12 months total.
+Upon approval by the Zoning Board of Appeals, anyrelief shall commence retroactively from the date the appeal was initially filed.